ton-community/ton-docs/docs/develop/dapps/tutorials/collection-minting.md

 In order to put the nft for sale, we need two smart contracts.

 - Marketplace, which is responsible only for logic of creating new sales
-- Sale contract, which is responsible for the logic of buying/canceling a sale
+- Sale contract, which is responsible for the logic of buying/cancelling a sale

 ### Deploy marketplace
 Create new file in `/contracts/NftMarketplace.ts`.
-As usual create basic class, which will accept address of owner of this marketplace and create cell with code(we will use [basic version of NFT-Marketplace smart-contract](https://github.com/ton-blockchain/token-contract/blob/main/nft/nft-marketplace.fc)) of this smart contract & initional data.
+As usual create basic class, which will accept address of owner of this marketplace and create cell with code(we will use [basic version of NFT-Marketplace smart-contract](https://github.com/ton-blockchain/token-contract/blob/main/nft/nft-marketplace.fc)) of this smart contract & initial data.

 ```ts
 import {